-- (1) For Mr. Poneman, the amounts shown in the Salary column for 2017 includes \$37,500 in contributions under the Company's Executive Deferred Compensation Plan. - (2) The amounts shown in the Option Awards column represent the aggregate grant date fair value of option awards granted under the Company's 2014 Equity Incentive Plan and stock appreciation rights granted under the Company's 2016 Equity Incentive Plan during the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
-For a discussion of valuation assumptions, see Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
-The stock appreciation right awards represent the LTI Equity Awards discussed above. - (3) For Messrs.
-Poneman, Greene and Dyke amounts shown for 2017 in the Non-Equity Incentive Plan Compensation column include amounts of \$900,000, \$281,680, and \$281,680, respectively, paid in April 2018 with respect to annual incentive awards based on the CN&G Committee's evaluation of the Company's performance against the annual performance objectives established for 2017 and the CEO's recommendation on how the annual incentive award pool would be allocated amongst the employees, including the named executive officers, other than himself. - (4) For Mr. Greene, the change in total pension value in 2017 was \$43,113. - (5) For Mr. Poneman, the amounts shown in the All Other Compensation column for 2017 includes \$33,600 in Company matching contributions under the Company's Executive Deferred Compensation Plan, \$218,504 in deferred compensation earnings, \$18,900 made under the Centrus 401(k) plan, and \$23,816 in life insurance premiums paid by the Company.
-For Mr. Dyke, the amounts include Company matching contributions of \$18,900 made under the Centrus 401(k) plan, \$7,692 in life insurance premiums paid by the Company, \$4,912 in relocation expenses, and \$1,500 pursuant to the Company's travel policy for traveling in a lower-priced air fare class.
-For Mr. Greene, the amount includes \$18,900 made under the Centrus 401(k) plan, \$10,907 in life insurance premiums paid by the Company, and \$8,245 in unused vacation that was paid. - (6) Beginning April 3, 2018, Mr. Greene became Senior Vice President, Corporate Development and Strategy of the Company.
+(1) For Mr. Poneman, the amounts shown in the Salary column for 2018 includes \$37,500 in contributions under the Company's Executive Deferred Compensation Plan.

+- (2) For Mr. Poneman, the amount reflects the value of 20,000 shares of the Company's Class A common stock that were awarded to him on April 9, 2019 pursuant to the 2018 amendment of Mr. Poneman's employment agreement in lieu of a cash portion of Mr. Poneman's annual incentive bonus. - (3) For Messrs.
+Poneman, Dyke and Greene amounts shown for 2018 in the Non-Equity Incentive Plan Compensation column include (i) amounts of \$736,500, \$299,600, \$299,600 respectively, to be paid in May 2019 with respect to annual incentive awards based on the CN&G Committee's evaluation of the Company's performance against the annual performance objectives established for 2018 and the CEO's recommendation on how the annual incentive award pool would be allocated amongst the employees, including the named executive officers, other than himself, and (ii) amounts of \$727,313, \$339,413, \$339,413 respectively, to be paid in April or May 2019 with respect to the LTI Cash Award based on the CN&G Committee's evaluation of the Company's achievement of specific strategic business transition goals.
+The LTI Equity Award, which is based on the appreciation of the price of the Company's Class A common stock, will be paid in cash once determined.
+The amount shown for 2018 in the Stock Awards compensation column reflects that portion of Mr. Poneman's annual incentive bonus for the 2018 performance year which was paid in 20,000 shares of the Company's Class A common stock in lieu of cash pursuant to the 2018 amendment of Mr. Poneman's employment agreement see footnote 2. - (4) For Mr. Greene, the change in total pension value in 2018 was (\$17,738). - (5) For Mr. Poneman, the amounts shown in the All Other Compensation column for 2018 includes \$33,250 in Company matching contributions under the Company's Executive Deferred Compensation Plan, \$19,250 in Company matching contributions under the Centrus 401(k) plan, \$30,882 for reimbursed legal fees, \$26,204 in life insurance premiums paid by the Company, and \$15,325 in unused vacation that was paid.
+For Mr. Dyke, the amounts include \$19,250 in Company matching contributions made under the Centrus 401(k) plan and \$8,336 in life insurance premiums paid by the Company.
+For Mr. Greene, the amount includes \$19,250 in Company matching contributions made under the Centrus 401(k) plan, \$11,523 in life insurance premiums paid by the Company, and \$3,197 in unused vacation that was paid.